 => Long-term contracts between employer and employee are not the essence of the organization we call a firm.

 ##### this is certainly not true.
 You can only buy whatever the grocer would like to sell, while your boss can always tell you to do something you don’t like.
 Of course you have the choice to appeal or quit, just like you turn off to look for another grocer.
 But doing the former is obviously not as easily as doing the latter.
 The key is the bargain power raising from different transaction costs and risk taking.
 It takes marginally more for you to find the next job and to suffer the risk of losing income and safety than your boss to find the next workers and to suffer the lost from firing you.
-Another way (Knight) to see this problem is that in market, individuals with fitted interests/objectives are combined to transaction as long as the various transaction costs have been overcome, while in firm, the interests/objectives themselves of different individuals are combined into a general one.
+Another way (Knight) to see this problem is that in market, individuals with most fitted interests/objectives are combined to the transaction given under the constrains of various transaction costs, while in firm, the interests/objectives themselves of different individuals are combined into a general one.
 The one in the hierarchy who manage, direct and assign are the one who share the interests/objectives to others and give permission of future benefits from submission.
-The manager save transaction costs and get other advantages from sharing interests/objectives to the same worker comparing to find the one fitted every time he changes idea. (this explain why we can’t use a long-term contract to substitute for firm hierarchy)
+The manager saves transaction costs and get other advantages from sharing interests/objectives to the same worker comparing to find the one fitted every time he changes idea. (this explains why we can’t use a long-term contract to substitute for firm hierarchy)

 =>> It is in a team use of inputs and a centralized position of some party in the contractual arrangements of all other inputs.
 It is the centralized contractual agent in a team productive process

 not some superior authoritarian directive or disciplinary power.

 =>>> exactly what is a team process + why does it induce the contractual form – the firm?

 ### this argument of team use/centralized arrangements of inputs are somehow similar to residual control theory